-Deed plans and land registry drawings are an essential part of buying and selling land.
+Deed plans and land registry compliant drawings are an essential part of buying and selling land.
 If the land hasn’t changed hands for a number of years or is not yet registered in the newer systems in place, it’s usually unavoidable.

-By using ordinance survey maps, we are able to ensure that our land registry drawings are of the highest possible quality meeting the government guidelines and giving you the best possible chance at having your application approved and getting you on your way.
+By using ordinance survey maps, we are able to ensure that our land registry drawings are of the highest possible quality meeting the government guidelines and giving you the best possible chance at having your application approved and get you on your way.

 This covers New Developments, Title Split, Boundary Disputes, Ownership, Wills, Mortgages, Conveyances, leased etc and will form a part of your solicitors’ application.

 Title deeds are paper documents showing the chain of ownership for land and property since it was registered.